 “Hopefully he goes on sale along with a few other possible 'hero' character DLCs, because the Cole Train is the most sweary, hilarious guy to bring along for the ride, and makes a perfect replacement for that gruff idiot Sid and his stupid eyepatch.”

-“But the landscapes are beautiful, the music operatic, character development tree is deep.”
+“But the landscapes are beautiful, the music operatic, and the character development tree is deep.”

 “Character development tree is confusing and bland.”

-“Very little character development was done on the 'heroes' - it could have helped a lot if they showed the backstories of them.”
+“Very little character development done on the 'heroes' - could have helped a lot if they showed the backstories of them.”

-Reviews indicate that the emotional impact of the game is diminished due to a lack of character development and meaningful storytelling, making it difficult for players to form attachments to non-hero characters.
-While some moments do evoke genuine emotion, the overall narrative is often seen as predictable and uninspired, leading to a disconnect during critical events like character deaths.
-Players express a desire for deeper backstories and more engaging side missions to foster emotional investment, similar to experiences in other games like XCOM.
+Reviews indicate that the emotional impact of the game is significantly diminished due to a lack of character development and meaningful storytelling, making it difficult for players to form attachments to non-hero characters.
+While some moments do evoke genuine emotion, the overall narrative is often seen as predictable and uninspired, leading to a perception that the game fails to deliver the emotional depth found in similar titles like XCOM.
+Customization options do help foster some attachment, but many players still feel that the emotional stakes are not adequately represented.

-“Although I found the story a bit flat and wholly predictable, it was sufficiently engaging that when it did hit those more emotionally sincere moments, I was pleasantly surprised!”
+“Although I found the story a bit flat and wholly predictable, it was sufficiently chaff that when it did hit those more emotionally sincere moments, I was pleasantly surprised!”

 “In XCOM, if one of your recruits dies, there is an emotional attachment which gives the death drama.”